wagnerecologylab/wagnerecologylab.github.io/README.md

 ### Site maintenance

 ##### Add new lab members & publications
 For now, the website structure is minimal.
-New members and publications are added in the people.html and publications.htmlfiles, respectively.
+New members and publications are added in the people.html and publications.html files, respectively.
 News are displayed on all subpages (except contact.html) and must be hence updated on all subpages.
 The welcome page content can be changed in the index.html.

 ##### Site To Do list:
 1. Set up a news .yaml page (in _data) to be displayed automatically on all pages, rather than updating individual .html files